Eastern Cemetery and the American Revolution

 Tabitha Longfellow (1749–1777)

 Tabitha and Stephen Longfellow’s large house on the beach near present-day Fore and India streets would have been one of the first destroyed in the bombardment of October 1775.
 They did not rebuild, and Tabitha died two years later at the family farm in Gorham.
 Ninety years later, her great-grandson, Henry Wadsworth Longfellow, would immortalize the events of 1775 in his poem “Paul Revere’s Ride.”
-She rests in grave F:33.
+She rests in plot F:33.

 Commodore Edward Preble (1761–1807)

 As a young officer in the Massachusetts Navy, Preble was captured by the British in 1781 and held on a vile prison ship off New York harbor.
-He was saved from likely death by the intervention of fellow townsman and Loyalist William Tyng.
+He was saved from likely death by the intervention of Loyalist and fellow townsman William Tyng.
 Preble later commanded the American fleet in the First Barbary War, during which he set down the principles that would govern the new American Navy.
 He rests in Tomb A:65.

 Pvt.
 Benjamin Tukey (1749–1777)